Quick start

 Available Models and Options

 Decart provides different configurations to balance speed, quality, and cost depending on your use case.
-We currently offer two model tiers:
+We currently offer three model families:- Lucy-Pro — our flagship model for generating diverse, high-quality videos with prompts.

 Video specifications: